Coprime commutators in profinite groups: Main result

 \begin{proposition} Suppose $G$ is metapronilpotent.
 Then $\gamma_\infty(G)$ is finite-by-procyclic. \end{proposition} \begin{proof} Set $H=\gamma_\infty(G)$.
 By passing to the quotient $G/\Phi(H)$ we can assume that all Sylow subgroups of $H$ are elementary abelian.
 Moreover we can also assume that all Sylow subgroups of $H$ are finite.
 Indeed, given a Sylow $p$-subgroup $P$ of $H$, by Lemma~\ref{profinite_Hall} we have $P=[P,K]$, where $K$ is a Hall $p'$-subgroup of $G$.
 In view of Proposition~\ref{important} the Sylow subgroup $P=[P,K/C_K(P)]$ is finite-by-procyclic, so $P$ is elementary abelian finitely generated and then finite.
 Once assumed that all Sylow subgroups of $H$ are elementary abelian and finite, we need to show that all but finitely many of them are cyclic.
 Suppose this is false and there are infinitely many noncyclic Sylow subgroups in $H$.
-Then we factor out the product of all the cyclic Sylow subgroups of $H$ and assume that all Sylow subgroups of $H$ are noncyclic.
-As in the proof of Lemma~\ref{important}, without loss of generality, we can factor out all the cyclic Sylow subgroups of $H$ and, when necessary, we can also factor out the product of finitely many Sylow subgroups of $H$.
+As in the proof of Lemma~\ref{important}, without loss of generality, we can factor out all the cyclic Sylow subgroups of $H$ and assume that all Sylow subgroups of $H$ are noncyclic.
+Moreover, we can factor out $O_{\pi}(H)$ whenever $\pi$ is a subset of $\pi(H)$ such that $\pi(H)\setminus \pi$ is infinite.
+This is because $G$ is a counterexample to the proposition if and only if $G/O_{\pi}(H)$ is.
+In particular, when necessary, we can also factor out the product of finitely many Sylow subgroups of $H$.

 Let $A$ be any system normalizer in $G$.
 Since $H$ is abelian, by Lemma~\ref{profinte_systemnormalizer} we have $G=HA$ and $A\cap H=1$.
 Note also that $A$ is pronilpotent (see \cite[Proposition 2.3.9]{rib-zal}).
 We also have $H=[H,A]$, since $H=\gamma_\infty(G)$.
-The centralizer $C_A(H)$ is a normal subgroup of $G$ and $H=[H,A]$ and so $H$ is finite-by-procyclic if and only if the image of $H$ in the quotient $G/C_A(H)$ is finite-by-procyclic.
+The centralizer $C_A(H)$ is a normal subgroup of $G$ and so $H$ is finite-by-procyclic if and only if the image of $H$ in the quotient $G/C_A(H)$ is finite-by-procyclic.
 Therefore, without loss of generality, by considering the quotient $G/C_A(H)$ we can assume that $A$ acts faithfully on $H$.

 Set Thus, $U$ is the subset of $H\times A$ that consists of pairs of elements of coprime orders.
 Moreover $U$ is closed in the profinite topology of $H\times A$ and it is covered by countably many closed subsets $S_i$, where $S_i=\{(x,y)\in U \mid [x,y]\in C_i\}$ and the $C_i$'s are the countably many procyclic subgroups that cover all coprime commutators in $G$.
 By Baire's Category Theorem at least one of those $S_i$ has non-empty interior.
 Thus there exists a procyclic subgroup $C$, open normal subgroups $B\leq A$ and $J\leq H$, and elements $a_0\in A$ and $h_0\in H$ such that $(|h_0|,|a_0|)=1$ and $[x,y]\in C$ whenever $x\in h_0J$, $y\in a_0B$ with $(|x|,|y|)=1$.
 Observe that $J$ can actually be taken characteristic in $H$ because an open normal subgroup $M$ of $H$ contains all but finitely many Sylow subgroups of $H$ and the product of those Sylow subgroups contained in $M$ is indeed a characteristic subgroup of $H$.